Elastifile/gcp-automation/README.md

 Log directory from EMS

 ## Known Issues:
-Custom template configurations are not officially supported by Elastifile
+Custom template configurations are not officially supported by Elastifile.
+Shared VPC configuration is partially supported, and will cot configure the Elastifile LB.

 ## This version supports Elastifile Ver 3.x with the following:
 - Single replication for SSD PD device configurations.